davidgundry/MathsForCS/_course/numerical-systems/numerical-systems-challenges-java.md

 3. (**Optional** - extra programming challenge), giving urls successive numbers makes it easy to guess what other peoples' shortened URLs will be.
 Rewrite your code to assign numerical ids in a random order.

-4. Once you've done that, polish up the functionality of your app and make it pretty.

 Remember, not all ASCII characters are safe to transmit over the web in a URL.
 Many characters need to be [percent-encoded](https://en.wikipedia.org/wiki/Percent-encoding), which takes up a lot more space.